anton-tchekov/editor/README.md

 ### C
 - Multiple files open at the same time
 - When all files closed, show help screen
-- Create New File (Ctrl+N)
 - Ask to save when exiting
-	- You have the following unsaved files: Display List with discard and save option next to every file
+	- You have the following unsaved files: Display List with every file
 	- Save all, Discard All, Cancel
-	- Modified flag for each open file needed

 ### D
 - Mouse support